-The Partners undertake that the fee income shall be distributed among them in the following manner:
+The Partners undertake to distribute the income from tuition fees among them in the following manner:

-- Out of every tuition fee, € 500 is allocated to the Common Activity Fund, which is used to finance the common activities of the Programme, such as the organization of the Mid-Term Meeting (including transportation and accommodation of the participating students), the maintenance of the EMLE website, and the advertising of the EMLE; - Out of the remaining tuition fee income, the EMLE Coordination Centre (currently Rotterdam) receives a fixed amount of € 40.000 to cover its administration costs; moreover, Hamburg receives € 8.000 to cover the management of Erasmus Mobility Grants; - Subsequently, each of the Partner Universities receives an amount of €1.000 to partially cover their fixed costs; - Each third term university receives € 650 per student attending the university for thesis supervision; - Haifa and Mumbai receive € 2.000 each to cover the higher travel costs; - In addition, for reasons of sustainability, out of their share: Aix/Marseille will transfer € 2000 to Ghent and Warsaw will transfer € 2000 to Haifa every year; these transfers will be included in the transfers made by the EMLE Coordination Centre; - The remainder of the net income is distributed among the partners according to a sharing rule based on the teaching load of the partner universities.
-The overall teaching load is divided into 38 units.
-Each partner receives the commensurate share of the total teaching load as detailed below:
+- Out of every tuition fee, € 500 is allocated to the Activity Fund, which is used to finance the common activities of the Programme, such as the organisation of the Midterm Meeting (including transportation and accommodation of the participating students), the maintenance of the EMLE website, and the advertising of the EMLE: - Out of the remaining tuition fee income, the EMLE Coordination Centre (currently in Rotterdam) receives a fixed amount of € 40.000 to cover its administration costs; - Subsequently, each of the Partners receives an amount of € 1.000 to partially cover their fixed costs; - The fee income will be used to cover the mandatory student insurances according to the minimal requirements for health insurance for students of EMJM programs.

+- Each third term university receives € 650 per student attending the university for Master's thesis supervision; - Haifa and Mumbai receive € 2.000 each to cover higher travel costs; - The remainder of the net income is distributed among the Partners according to an allocation key based on the teaching load of the Partners.
+The overall teaching load is divided into 36 units.
+Each Partner receives the com-mensurate share of the total teaching load as detailed below:

 Units Share Share (in %)

-Hamburg 9 9/38 23,70
+Hamburg 9 9/36 25,00

-Rotterdam 8 8/38 21,04
+Rotterdam 8 8/36 22,22

-Haifa 4,5 4,5/38 11,85
+Haifa 4,5 4,5/36 12,50

-Ghent 4,5 4,5/38 11,85
+Ghent 4,5 4,5/36 12,50

-Prague 2 2/38 5,26

-Aix-Marseille 2 2/38 5,26
+Barcelona 2 2/36 5,55

+Aix 2 2/36 5,55

-Rome 2 2/38 5,26
+Rome 2 2/36 5,55

-Mumbai 2 2/38 5,26
+Mumbai 2 2/36 5,55

-Warsaw 2 2/38 5,26
+Warsaw 2 2/36 5,55

-Vienna 2 2/38 5,26

-Total 38 38/38 100 %
+Total 36 36/36 100 %

-In addition, the Partners agree that out of the annual EM contribution to the EMLE coordination costs ( $\in$ 50.000) an amount of $\in$ 30.000 shall be used by the Coordinating Centre and the remaining amount of $\in$ 20.000 will be used for: 1.
-As requested by the Erasmus+ rules, hosting at least four (4) Visiting Scholars for a two weeks stay at one of the partner universities, for which the Visiting Scholar will normally receive $\in$ 2.400 ( $\in$ 1.200 per week); 2.
-Hosting more Visiting Scholars, or paying higher amounts in order to attract particular Visiting Scholars.
+In addition, the Partners agree that out of the annual EM contribution to the EMLE coordination costs (if re-selected as EMJM programme; € 750/month x 12 months duration of the program x number of all enrolled students over the total grant period, max.
+100) an amount of € 30.000 shall be used by the Coordinating Centre and up to € 20.000 annually will be used for hosting the stay of visiting scholars at the different Partners, for which the visiting scholar will receive € 350 per day (and a maximum of € 3.200 per total stay) or for online-teaching a compensation of € 250 per day.

 The Board may decide to use these funds for other valuable EMLE management activities, upon a proposal by the Director.

-The Partners agree that, based on the experience of recent years and the reasonable projections of students' enrolment for the upcoming years, the above sharing rules shall guarantee the financial sustainability of the Consortium.
-The Board may agree unanimously to alter the income sharing rule in order to guarantee the financial sustainability of particular partners and/or particular EMLE activities.
+The Partners agree that, based on the experience of recent years and the reasonable projections of students' enrolment for the upcoming years, the above allocation key shall guarantee the financial sustainability of the Consortium.
+The Board may agree unanimously to alter the income allocation key to guarantee the financial sustainability of individual Partners if needed and/or in order to increase the amount allocated to the Activity Fund for EMLE activities.